tsique/Rockbuster-SQL/README.md

 ## Objective
 The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.

-Here are the main questions they’d l ike to answer:
+Here are the main questions:

-● Which movies contributed the most/least to revenue gain?
+Which movies contributed the most/least to revenue gain?

-● What was the average rental duration for all videos?
+What was the average rental duration for all videos?

-● Which countries are Rockbuster customers based in?
+Which countries are Rockbuster customers based in?

-● Where are customers with a high l ifetime value based?
+Where are customers with a high l ifetime value based?

-● Do sales figures vary between geographic regions?
+Do sales figures vary between geographic regions?